Data Types

 Complex types

-complex64: complex numbers which have float32 real and imaginary parts
+complex64 complex numbers with float32 real and imaginary parts

-The builtin function complex is used to construct a complex number with real and imaginary parts.
+The standard library function complex is used to construct a complex number with real and imaginary parts.
 The complex function has the following definition

 func complex(r, i FloatType) ComplexType